alexgo-io/alexlab-doc/docs/product-features/staking/how-to.md

 ### Step 2: My Staking

-In **My Staking**, "Manual Staking" will indicate how much ALEX you're currently staking, along with its estimated Annual Percentage Rate (APR).
+In **My Staking**, "Manual Staking" will indicate how much $ALEX you're currently staking, along with its estimated Annual Percentage Rate (APR).
 Bear in mind that, unlike Annual Percentage Yield (APY), APR doesn't take into account the compounding effect of rewards.

 On the right-hand side of **My Staking**, you will see the "Cycles" section, which indicates how much time is left for the upcoming cycle, as well as the number of the current one.
 You can expand this section to display "All Cycles."
 The timer indicates how much time is left of the current cycle.
 Bear in mind that your tokens will be staked on the upcoming cycle for the first time.